aesara-devs/aesara/doc/library/config.rst

     Default: ``'ignore'``

-    This option determines what's done when a ``TensorVariable`` with dtype equal to ``float64`` is created.
+    This option determines what's done when a :class:`TensorVariable` with dtype equal to ``float64`` is created.
     This can be used to help find upcasts to ``float64`` in user code.